 Countertop blenders fall into several sub-types:

-- Personal blender – The most common of all the countertop blenders.
+Personal blender – This is the most common of all the countertop blenders.
+Personal blenders are gaining popularity amongst students, professionals and sportspersons.
 It is not made for one specific purpose (like a smoothie blender), but it can do a lot of things such as liquefy, chop, grind, and more.
-Plus, it is usually inexpensive and is a welcome addition to any kitchen.
+Plus, it is usually inexpensive and easily available in different models.

 Unlike countertop blenders, immersion blenders do not have a stationary body and a jar.
 An immersion blender’s rotating motors, located at the end of the shaft, do the job of mixing, grinding, chopping, and emulsifying ingredients.